MLAS Logo

 Publications

-• Creavin ST, Haworth J, Fish M, Cullum S, Bayer A, Purdy S, and Ben-Shlomo Y. Clinical judgment of GPs for the diagnosis of dementia: a diagnostic test accuracy study.
+• Creavin ST, Haworth J, Fish M, Cullum S, Bayer A, Purdy S, and Ben-Shlomo Y. Clinical judgment of GPs for the diagnosis of dementia: A diagnostic test accuracy study.
 BJGP open 2021;5.

 • Seume P, Bevan S, Young G, Ingram J, Clement C, Cabral C, Lucas PJ, Beech E, Taylor J, Horwood J, Dixon P, Gulliford MC, Francis N, Creavin ST, Lane A, Hay AD, and Blair PS.
-Protocol for an ’efficient design’ cluster randomised controlled trial to evaluate a complex intervention to improve antibiotic prescribing for Children presenting to primary care with acute Cough and respiratory tract infection: the CHICO study.
+Protocol for an ’efficient design’ cluster randomised controlled trial to evaluate a complex intervention to improve antibiotic prescribing for children presenting to primary care with acute cough and respiratory tract infection: the CHICO study.
 BMJ open 2021;11:e041769.

 • Kenward C, Pratt A, Creavin S, Wood R, and Cooper JA.
-Population Health Management to identify and characterise ongoing health need for high-risk individuals shielded from COVID-19: a cross-sectional cohort study.
+Population Health Management to identify and characterise ongoing health need for high-risk individuals shielded from COVID-19: A cross-sectional cohort study.
 BMJ open 2020;10:e041370.

 • Creavin S, Wisniewski S, Noel-Storr A, Cullum S, Noel-Storr A, Trevelyan C, Hampton T, Rayment D, Thom V, Nash K, Elhamoui H, Milligan R, Patel A, Tsivos D, Wing T, Phillips E, Kellman S, Shackleton H, Singleton G, Neale B, and Watton M. Cognitive tests to help diagnose dementia in symptomatic people in primary care and the community.
 British Journal of General Practice 2018.